mattiasgustavsson/libs/docs/app.md

     the scroll wheel on the mouse was turned, where positive values indicate that the wheel have been rotated away from the user, and negative values means it has turned towards the user.
 The `APP_INPUT_SCROLL_WHEEL` is sent every time the user turns the scroll wheel, as long as the window has focus.
-* APP_INPUT_TABLET - use the `tablet` field of the `data` union, which contains details about the pen used with a graphical tablet, if connected and installed.
-The `x` and `y` fields are the horizontal and vertical positions of the pen on the tablet, scaled to the coordinate system of the window.
-The function `app_coordinates_window_to_bitmap` can be used to convert between the coordinate system of the window and that of the currently displayed bitmap.
-The `pressure` field is the current pressure of the pen against the tablet, in normalized 0.0f to 1.0f range, inclusive, where 0.0f means no pressure and 1.0f means full pressure.
-The `tip` field is set to `APP_PRESSED` if the tip of the pen is touching the tablet at all, and to `APP_NOT_PRESSED` otherwise.
-The `upper` and `lower` fields indicate the current state of the buttons on the side of the pen.
-The "eraser" part of the pen is not currently supported.

 app_coordinates_window_to_bitmap